ksemenza/beta-blog-fe/README.md

 [Github Repo Link](https://github.com/ksemenza/beta-blog-fe)
 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.git push -u origin main
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.git push -u origin main Deployed [https://beta-blog-fe.vercel.app/](hhttps://beta-blog-fe.vercel.app/) to view it in the browser.git push -u origin main

 ## Beta Blog Back End